What To Expect At Services

 Participating In The Services

-• Body Worship — Orthodox worship with their bodies as well as with words.
+Body Worship — Orthodox worship with their bodies as well as with words.
 You will see that people at times bow, make the sign of the Cross, etc. If you are not Orthodox, of course no one expects you to do these things — just sit or stand and listen, and participate to the degree that you wish.

-• Children — we don’t have a nursery during the services because we believe it is appropriate and beneficial for children to be in the services as much as possible.
+Children — we don’t have a nursery during the services because we believe it is appropriate and beneficial for children to be in the services as much as possible.
 It may take a few visits, but young children can learn to settle down, and it’s surprising how much even toddlers absorb.
 It’s no problem if they move about quietly — we have a number of children ourselves and are used to some movement — but please be considerate and take them out briefly if they become very noisy, especially during the sermon.

-The Divine Liturgy
+SUNDAY: The Divine Liturgy

 The normal Sunday morning service is called the Divine Liturgy.
 With sermon, it lasts about an hour and a half.
 It includes:

-• Responsive prayers called litanies.
+Responsive prayers called litanies.

-• Praise, usually Psalms 103 and 147 and the Beatitudes (St. Matthew 5: 3-12)
+Praise, usually Psalms 103 and 147 and the Beatitudes (St. Matthew 5: 3-12)

-• Procession with the Gospel Book
+Procession with the Gospel Book

-• Hymns of the day, on Sundays especially of the Resurrection, and the hymn Holy God.
+Hymns of the day, on Sundays especially of the Resurrection, and the hymn Holy God.

-• Epistle and Gospel readings and sermon
+Epistle and Gospel readings and sermon

-• The Great Entrance, a solemn procession carrying the Gifts of bread and wine to the altar, representing the offering of our lives to God
+The Great Entrance, a solemn procession carrying the Gifts of bread and wine to the altar, representing the offering of our lives to God

-• The Nicene Creed, the summary of the Faith
+The Nicene Creed, the summary of the Faith

-• The Eucharistic Prayer.
+The Eucharistic Prayer.
 We “lift up our hearts” to join the angels in singing Holy, Holy, Holy and offering thanksgiving (Eucharist) to God for all His works, especially remembering Christ’s saving work, and asking the Holy Spirit to transform our Gifts into Christ’s Body and Blood.
 It concludes with the Lord’s Prayer.

-• Communion.
+The Eucharist, or Communion.
 Orthodox who are prepared by repentance and fasting receive the Holy Gifts as a means of union with Christ.
 Our children receive because God’s work in us is not limited to what we can understand.

 Frequently Asked Questions

 What does Theotokos mean?
 Theotokos (Mother of God) is a title for the Virgin Mary.
-Orthodox love and honor (but do not worship) her because of our union with her Son.
+Orthodox love and greatly honor (but do not worship) her because of our union with her Son.
 The attention given her in the Church also expresses our faith that Jesus Christ is truly human, born of a woman as we are, yet mysteriously has always been God, so His human mother can be called the Mother of God.
 In many hymns she is a sign of the Church as the beloved bride of God; her exaltation as “more glorious than the Seraphim” is a sign of the exaltation awaiting all who “hear the Word of God and keep it” as she did.

 What are Icons?
 Icons are paintings of Christ and the Saints.
 They must be painted according to a strict tradition because they are an important way the Faith is handed down and taught.
-Icons and crosses are kissed (“venerated”), but not worshiped, as a sign of our belief that in Christ God took a physical body, and became part of our physical world so we could know Him.
-Other human beings who unite themselves with Christ become holy and the image of God becomes visible in them so we honor their icons, as well.
+Icons and crosses are kissed (“venerated”), but –again– are not worshiped, as a sign of “the Incarnation”: this is the Christian belief that in Jesus Christ, God became man and took on a body of flesh, fully entering into our existence, becoming a part of our physical world so we could know Him.
+Other human beings who unite themselves with Jesus Christ become holy and the image of God becomes visible in them.
+It is with this in mind that we call such men and women “saints” and honor them in icons and in our Hymns and songs.
+They are not “exceptions” to the fact that we are all sinners, but rather they are “examples” to us of what it looks like to defeat sin and live God wholly.

 Standard prayers and hymns are used rather than extemporaneous or modern ones because they contain the accumulated insights of many centuries of Christians, and most of them are packed with Biblical quotations.
 They are repetitious because that way they become rooted in our minds.
 They are chanted or sung rather than spoken so we are less conscious of the personality of the individual reader.